You can use Dropbox to synchronize

 You can also hide the grid with the escape key, by clicking on the

 close (red) button, or by clicking outside the grid (unless you are in Paste Multiple

-As you move your cursor over the grid, the
+As you move your cursor over the grid, the background of

 the item you are pointing to turns light blue to track the cursor.